angrykoala/wendigo/README.md

 Asserts the first element matching the selector doesn't has a style with given value.

 **not.href(selector, expected, msg?)**
-Asserts that the first element matching the given selector doesn't contain an attribute href with the expected value.
+Asserts that no element matching the given selector doesn't contain an attribute href with the expected value.

 > Same as `browser.assert.not.attribute(selector, "href", expected, msg?)`